Sierra Leone: Colonial era (1808–1961)

+Madam Yoko persuaded the British to give her control of the Kpaa Mende chiefdom.
+She used diplomacy to communicate with local chiefs who did not trust her friendship with the British.
+Because Yoko supported the British, some sub-chiefs rebelled, causing Yoko to take refuge in the police barracks.
+She ruled as a paramount chief in the new British Protectorate until 1906.

-The British annexation of the Protectorate interfered with the sovereignty of indigenous chiefs.
-They designated chiefs as units of local government, rather than dealing with them individually as had been the previous practice.
+The British annexation of the Protectorate interfered with indigenous chiefs' sovereignty.
+They designated chiefs as units of local government, rather than dealing with them individually, as had been the previous practice.
 They did not maintain relationships even with longstanding allies, such as Bai Bureh, who was later unfairly portrayed as a prime instigator of the Hut Tax War.

-Colonel Frederic Cardew, military governor of the Protectorate, in 1898 established a new tax on dwellings and demanded that the chiefs use their people to maintain roads.
-The taxes were often higher than the value of the dwellings, and 24 chiefs signed a petition to Cardew, stating how destructive this was; their people could not afford to take time off from their subsistence agriculture.
-They resisted payment of taxes, tensions over the new colonial requirements and the administration's suspicions towards the chiefs, led to the Hut Tax war of 1898, also called the Temne-Mende War.
+In 1898, Colonel Frederic Cardew, military governor of the Protectorate, imposed a new tax on dwellings and demanded that chiefs use their people to maintain roads.
+The taxes were often higher than the value of the dwellings, and 24 chiefs signed a petition to Cardew stating how destructive this was; their people could not afford to take time off from their subsistence agriculture.
+They resisted payment of taxes, and tension over the new colonial requirements and the administration's suspicion of the chiefs led to the Hut Tax War.
 The British fired first; the northern front of mainly Temne people was led by Bai Bureh.
 The southern front, consisting mostly of Mende people, entered the conflict somewhat later, for other reasons.

 For several months, Bureh's fighters had the advantage over the vastly more powerful British forces but both sides suffered hundreds of fatalities.
 Bureh surrendered on 11 November 1898 to end the destruction of his people's territory and dwellings.
-Although the British government recommended leniency, Cardew insisted on sending the chief and two allies into exile in the Gold Coast; his government hanged 96 of the chief's warriors.
+The British government recommended leniency, but Cardew insisted on sending the chief and two allies into exile in the Gold Coast; his government hanged 96 of the chief's warriors.
 Bureh was allowed to return in 1905, when he resumed his chieftaincy of Kasseh.
-The defeat of the Temne and Mende in the Hut Tax war ended mass resistance to the Protectorate and colonial government, but intermittent rioting and labour unrest continued throughout the colonial period.
-Riots in 1955 and 1956 involved "tens of thousands" of Sierra Leoneans in the Protectorate.
+The defeat of the Temne and Mende in the Hut Tax War ended mass resistance to the Protectorate and colonial government, but intermittent rioting and labour unrest continued throughout the colonial period.
+Riots in 1955 and 1956 involved tens of thousands of Sierra Leoneans in the Protectorate.